 At-home workouts have never been easier or more affordable with all of the various tiers of fitness equipment available, and exercise bikes are no exception.
 With so many brands, types, price points, and features, there is bound to be the perfect indoor bike for you!
 Even if you’re concerned about space, there are great foldable bikes available that you can easily store between workouts.
 While the more expensive stationary bikes have more bells and whistles—like included dumbbells and live/in-studio classes on HD touchscreen displays (for an additional membership cost)—the more affordable indoor bikes will provide just as intense a workout, an LCD display screens to track your progress, and a shelf specifically designed to hold your phone or tablet so you can follow along with the workout program of your choice.

-What to consider when purchasing a spin bike
+What to consider when looking for the best stationary bike

 When looking to purchase a spin bike to add to your home gym equipment, consider whether you’d prefer a recumbent exercise bike or an upright bike.
 If you have lower back issues, a recumbent bike may be the best choice for you; models such as the Schwinn 270 recumbent bike are easier on the lumbar versus upright bikes that have your body over the handlebars.